Welcome to the connections preference process for the 2023-2024 school year! This page will be updated as new information comes.

 Advanced Physical Education*

-This yearlong course introduces students to the benefits of weight lifting and cardiovascular exercise.
+This yearlong course introduces students to the benefits of weightlifting and cardiovascular exercise to gain strength, speed, agility and endurance.
 We will focus on and improve our muscular fitness and cardiovascular endurance using light to moderate weights.

-The semester long course is an introduction to the Latin language and Greek and Roman mythology.
-Student learn to read and speak Latin in a low-stress environment.
-They also learn how to read and communicate about daily topics animals, colors and clothing and make comparisons between the ancient and modern world.
+The semester-long course is an introduction to the Latin language and Greek and Roman mythology.
+Students learn to read and speak Latin in a low-stress environment.
+They also learn how to read and communicate about daily topics, animals, colors and clothing and make comparisons between the ancient and modern world.

 The year-long Latin course is taken during both 7th and 8th grades.
 Students learn the Latin language, Greek and Roman mythology, and Roman history.
 The curriculum is aligned with that of Latin I at Parkview HS and provides students the opportunity to earn a Carnegie Unit (high school credit) upon successful completion of the course.